Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The helper functions `m`, `join`, and `run` are defined in the `JoinRun` library.
+The helper functions `m`, `site`, and `run` are defined in the `JoinRun` library.

+The `site` call will declare a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
 We will talk later in more detail about reaction sites.
-For now, think of

 ## Example: Concurrent counter

-We already know enough to start implementing a first concurrent program.
+We already know enough to start implementing our first concurrent program!

-Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking concurrent requests.
+The task at hand is to maintain a counter with an integer value, which can be incremented or decremented by non-blocking concurrent requests.
 (For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)

 To implement this in `JoinRun`, we begin by deciding which molecules we will need to define.